RCSD Project Teams to Present Recommendations for Improving District - Minority Reporter

 - School Climate

-The meeting will take place at RCSD’s central office, in conference room 3A/B, at 131 W. Broad St.
+The school board meeting will take place at RCSD’s central office, in conference room 3A/B, at 131 W. Broad St.

 Click here to comment on this article on our Facebook page.